Add a sprinkle of recipe magic to your dish!

 There are also a few auxiliary things the user can do once they've chosen a recipe: "email me the recipe" is available once an hour to deliver a link for a mobile-friendly web page with the full recipe to the user.
-Likewise, "text me the recipe" sends the link through another avenue to the user, and "add the ingredients to my list" will create a shopping list in the Alexa app and add all of the ingredients with their quantities to it for a shopping list.
+Likewise, "text me the recipe" sends the link through another avenue to the user, and "add the ingredients to my list" will create a new shopping list in the Alexa app and add all of the ingredients with their quantities to it.

 Smart Filters Saved by User Context

 For users who want to narrow down their searches, the custom filter functionality also allows the following exclusions:

 1) Diet Type - Vegetarian, Vegan, Ovo Vegetarian, Pescetarian, Lacto Vegetarian.

 2) Allergies/Intolerance - Egg, Dairy, Tree Nut, Gluten, Peanut, Sesame, Seafood, Shellfish, Soy, Sulfite, Wheat.